uozrobotics/hackathon2025_ws/doc/challenge.md

 You will therefore need to take this degradation into account and try to maintain good localization by relying on the robot's other sensors.

+If you have not implemented this part of the challenge, it is possible to disable it, but it will induce penalties on the score.

 ### Robot control on sloping terrain